 So you’ve heard the hype about the brilliant city that is Berlin and have decided to spend a long weekend in the German capital.
 Not sure where to start?
-We asked our mates at Doppel (Berlin’s Curated Search Engine) what they’d do if they had 72 hours in the city.
-Needless to say, they came back with the goods.
+Here goes nothing.

 Friday Afternoon (Touch Down)